πŸ‡ΊπŸ‡Έ

 New Hampshire

-New Hampshire's strongest category is health at 100.0, and its weakest is transportation at 35.9.
+New Hampshire's strongest category is health at 100.0, and its weakest is outdoor access at 43.0.
 The violent crime rate of 110 per 100K is well below the national average, and life expectancy is 79.2 years.
 Population is growing at 0.6% β€” the tax-free status is at least partly why.

 South Dakota